Bellerose, Queens, NY

 Exceptional Accessibility

 Bellerose, Queens, offers a truly special opportunity to experience a peaceful, community-rich, and family-oriented lifestyle.
-It’s a place where classic charm, convenient access, and a strong sense of community converge, creating an exceptionally desirable and engaging environment to call home.
+It’s a place where classic charm and modern convenience converge to create an exceptionally desirable environment.

 55+ Community: No